 The Federal Parent PLUS loan is the acronym for the Parent Loan for Undergraduate Students, a type of loan offered by the US Department of Education for parents who want to borrow funds to pay the cost of attendance for a dependent student.
 Parents of dependent undergraduates can borrow up to the cost of attendance minus all other financial aid.

 The interest rate on Federal Direct Loans is a fixed rate set annually based on 10-year Treasury plus 4.6%.
 Federal law created caps on these annual rates at 10.5%.
 Interest accrues from disbursement.
 Parents can opt to make no payment while their student is enrolled at least half-time or in their six-month grace period.
 Interest accrues from disbursement.
 Unpaid interest is capitalized once prior to entering repayment.

-The current PLUS loan rate is 7.08% with a 4.236% loan fee that is deducted from the proceeds sent to the school.
+The current PLUS loan rate is 7.08% (but starting July 1, 2020 the rate will be 5.30%) with a 4.236% loan fee that is deducted from the proceeds sent to the school.
 This means that if borrowing $1,000 to pay a tuition bill, the borrower will only receive $958, requiring the family to make up the difference or borrow a higher amount.
 At Quatromoney, we calculate the higher borrowing amount needed to pay $1,000 to the school.

 Standard Repayment Plan is shown, which is 10 years, but multiple repayment plan options exist.
 Federal Parent PLUS Loan offer several deferment and forbearance options.
 If a borrower is permanently disabled or dies, the loan will be discharged.